 In order to have credits transferred back to your home university, the courses you select/take must meet the same requirements as a similar course offered at your home institution.
 To determine the transferability of a course, you will need to meet with an academic advisor to review the courses you wish to take.
-To obtain written descriptions of these courses, please contact the Office of Study Abroad Programs at (617) 573-8072 or email firstname.lastname@example.org.
+To obtain written descriptions of these courses, please contact the Office of Study Abroad Programs at (617) 573-8072 or email email@example.com.

 After you have completed the coursework and have made all of the appropriate payments to Suffolk University and the host institution, your home institution will be issued a transcript from the host school.
 Suffolk University students need to obtain a C in every course for it to be transferred back.
 Prior to departure you might want to check with your home institution as to the required grade for obtaining transfer credits.
 You should expect this process to take about two months.
 It is not recommended to study abroad during your final semester, as this may have a direct effect on your graduation requirements.
 Please keep in mind that your academic records will not be released if you have any outstanding financial obligations to the host institution or Suffolk University.

 Your living arrangements abroad depend on the program.
 Each program requires you to complete a housing form and submit it with your completed application.

 All students accepted into Suffolk University’s Study Abroad Programs are required to attend the Pre-Departure Orientation.
 The date, time and location will be emailed to students after they have been accepted to the Study Abroad Program.
 If you cannot attend the Pre-Departure Orientation due to coming from another state, other arrangements will be made for you to receive the necessary information.

 You must notify Suffolk University’s Office of Study Abroad Programs of any changes of address, phone numbers or email that arise after you submit your application.
 Failure to do so may jeopardize you being notified promptly of any new developments or other important information pertaining to your study abroad program.